Cubs vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Cubs Betting Records & Stats

-- The Cubs have an implied moneyline win probability of 54.5% in this contest.
+- The moneyline set for this matchup implies the Cubs have a 42% chance of coming away with a victory in the contest.

-- In the 17 games in which bookmakers have set an over/under for Chicago, it has combined with opponents to go over the total nine times (9-8-0).
+- Chicago and its opponents have gone over the total this season in nine of its 18 opportunities.

-- The Cubs have not had a spread set for a contest this season.
+- The Cubs have yet play a game with a spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.